RogueRope/docs/content/docs/main/camping.md

 **Sleeping**

 You might be wondering if there is a possibility to sleep indoors?
-There is some room inside but we'll use it for activities.
+There is some room inside, but we'll be using that for activities.
 The safest option is to make sleeping arrangements outside (tent, van, camper, etc.).

 ![](/images/camper.jpg)